 The current distribution of the garden dormice is the basis for assessing the actual risk situation.
 The comparison between current and original distribution provides initial indications of the development of populations and possible causes for their decline.
 That's why we do not just want to know WHERE garden dormice are found in Germany, but also HOW MANY garden dormice live in particular regions.
 We have set up our registration office here online.

-In addition to the distribution of the garden dormouse, further aspects are examined in the project:
+In addition to the distribution of the garden dormouse, the project will examine further aspects:

-• The habitats: Which habitats does the garden dormouse colonize in Germany?
-What are the decisive framework conditions (climatic, physiographic) and structures?
+• Habitats: In Germany, which habitats do garden dormice live in?
+What are the decisive framework conditions (climatic, physiographic (geographic)) and structures?

 • The food: How do garden dormice feed?
 Which food resources do they use in different habitats?

-• Competitors and predators: Which effects have species with similar habitat requirements and predators (such as edible dormice, house cats) play in the different study areas?
-Is the occurrence and frequency (commonness) of the garden dormouse influenced or limited by other species?
+• Competitors and Predators: What impacts do species, with similar habitat requirements (e.g. edible dormice) and predators (e.g. house cats), have in the different study areas?
+Is the presence and frequency (commonness) of the garden dormouse influenced and/ or limited by other species?

-• Genetics: What characterizes the garden dormouse gene pool in Germany?
-Are there any genetically adapted garden dormouse forms (regional chromosomal forms) and how do they differ?
-Are there evidences of genetic reduction?
+• Genetics: What characterizes the garden dormouse’s gene pool in Germany?
+Are there locally genetically adapted garden dormice (regional chromosomal forms) and how do they differ?
+Is there evidence of genetic reduction?

-• Diseases and parasites: What are the most common diseases and parasites garden dormice suffer from in Germany?
+• Diseases and Parasites: What are the most common diseases and parasites garden dormice suffer from in Germany?
 What are their most common causes of death?
 Are these factors possible reasons for the population decline?

 The research should yield information which conservation measures are most effective for the garden dormouse.
 It is conceivable, e.g. the elimination of rat poison in distribution areas, covering of rain barrels as protection against drowning, an increase in the proportion of wild shrubs, cairns and hiding places in gardens, the absence of insecticides in the forest and much else.

-In Hessen alone, around 200 garden dormice are released each year into the wild by animal rescue centres.
-These stations often reach their limits.
-The project supports the wild animal rescue centres by training and direct assistance in bringing back the garden dormouse to their original habitats.
-In this way, we also try to re-establish new and connect isolated garden dormouse occurrences in former distribution areas.
+In Hesse alone, wildlife rescue stations release around 200 garden dormice into the wild each year.
+These stations therefore often reach their limits.
+This project supports the wildlife rescue centres by providing training and assistance in the reintroduction process.
+This will allow us to try to connect isolated garden dormouse populations and re-establish populations in former distribution areas.